Tutorials

 This script is:

 Add this script to the <head> section of every page you want to track.
-How you do this depends on your platform.

 WordPress